myspc-development/art-test/docs/guides/user/user-guide.md

 you can no longer attend.

 ### Portfolio
-Artists can upload images, add captions and drag to reorder items in the **Portfolio** tab.
-Alt text is required for accessibility.
+Artists can upload images, edit titles and captions, and drag to reorder items in the **Portfolio** tab.
+Alt text is required before saving.
+Use the **Set as Featured** action to highlight an item and copy the **View public profile** link to share your page.

 ### Events
 Organizations manage their events under the **Events** tab where new events can be created, duplicated or cancelled.
+Required fields include title, description, start/end dates, venue, address, capacity and optional price and cover image.

+### RSVP Admin
+The **RSVPs** tab lists attendees for the selected event.
+Filter by status or date range, update statuses inline or in bulk, and export a CSV.
+Avoid leading `=` or `+` in exported cells to guard against CSV injection.

+### Analytics
+The **Analytics** tab summarizes total RSVPs, unique attendees, confirmation rates and the top event.
+Choose ranges of 7, 30, 90 days or enter custom start and end dates.
+Charts provide a canvas visual with a table fallback for screen readers.

 ## Dashboard Navigation